Goodwill Houston

 • Retail: backroom associates, material handling, loading/unloading

-• Outlets: material handling, bailing, loading/unloading
+• Outlets: bailing, material handling, loading/unloading

-• Transportation: "driver helpers", loading/unloading
+• Transportation: driver helpers, loading/unloading

-• Production: hanging clothes, tagging retail items, pricing merchandise
+• Production: hanging, tagging, and pricing merchandise

 Results